"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 And so it is!

-In other words, there is a geometric point in a stream of random events where there is a perfect convergence of random matters of gravity and random matters of perception.
+In other words, there is a geometric point in a stream of random events where there is a perfect convergence of random matters between the geometric probability of gravity ...and the algebra of our perceptions and games.

 That point of convergence is not a point of equality.
-It appears to be a Cardinal pole with 90 degrees of arc relative to the circle or "game," but is also a point of relative geometric probability, of 60 degrees of arc on the "circle" or game.
-The 60 degrees of arc are the geometric probability of a diameter end pole as a .33333.... geometric probability (as 1/3 of a circle of 360 degrees: 120 degrees) factored by the algebra of two possible directions.
+It appears as a Cardinal pole with 90 degrees of arc (a Quadrant) relative to the circle or "game."
+It is also a point of relative geometric probability, of 60 degrees of arc on the "circle" or game relative to the diameter.
+The 60 degrees of arc is the geometric probability of a diameter end pole as a .33333.... geometric probability (1/3 of a circle of 360 degrees: 120 degrees) factored by the algebra of two possible directions.
 That is: 120 / 2 = 60.

-The advantage is only effectuated with the finesse methodology in "action at a distance."
+The advantage is only effectuated with the finesse methodology of "action at a distance."
 Again, this is what spooked Einstein.
+He could not reconcile the deductions and inferences that flow from it.

 The relative pi-angle pole of 60 degrees is surrounded by the Cardinal pole of 90 degrees that contains it.
 More than just a point of perfect convergence, it is also a point of perfect separation.